 Challenges with Marine Hydrokinetics

 Marine hydrokinetics (MHK) comprises a range of energy technologies for electricity generation from wave and tidal power.
-MHK installations can require large areas of ocean, which competes with other uses marine resources and can be detrimental to marine life and habitats.
+MHK installations can require large areas of ocean, which competes with other marine resources and can be detrimental to marine life and habitats.
 MHKs are often located at the mouths of ecologically-sensitive estuary systems.
-This can alter in hydrodynamics and salinity of the system and negatively impact animal and plant life.
+This can alter the hydrodynamics and salinity of the system and negatively impact animal and plant life.

 Solutions Provided by EEMS

 EEMS incorporates an MHK sub-model for simulation of placement and potential effects of installing and operating turbines and wave energy converters in rivers, tidal channels, ocean currents, and other waterbodies.